tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 ### sigils

-sigil is a symbol with magical powers - it starts with a tilde, followed by letter (sigil type), delimited content and optionally some modifiers.
+sigil is a symbol with magical powers - it starts with a tilde, followed by a letter (sigil type), delimited content and optionally some modifiers.

 possible delimiters: `<>, {}, [], (), ||, //, "", ''`